Solvil et Titus: Founding

-Through its manufacture, Ditisheim was instrumental in developing the new generation of chronometers, improving them grandly through his studies on the impact of atmospheric pressure and magnetic fields.
+Ditisheim was instrumental in developing the new generation of chronometers, improving them through his studies on the impact of atmospheric pressure and magnetic fields.
 He invented the affix balance.
-Thanks to his inventions, he was able to make the most precise chronometers ever made.
-By 1903, his watches were awarded by the Kew and Neuchâtel Observatories contests.
+Thanks to his inventions, he was able to make the most precise chronometers ever made at that time.
+By 1903, his watches had won awards in the Kew and Neuchâtel Observatories contests.
 In 1912, he won the world's chronometric record of the Royal Kew Observatory.
-He also worked closely with Physics Nobel prize winner Charles-Edouard Guillaume and has been considered the father of the modern chronometers.
+He also worked closely with Physics Nobel prize winner Charles-Edouard Guillaume and has been considered to be the father of modern chronometers.
 According to Professor M. Andrade of the Besançon Astronomical Observatory, Solvil et Titus Ditisheim's devices "constitute the most important progress of modern chronometry".